40 Delicious SIBO Christmas Recipes

 Start Christmas off on the right note with these sensational starters and appetizers.
 They are the perfect way to get into the Christmas mood and whet your taste buds for the taste sensations to come.

-The humble prawn cocktail has been gracing Christmas feasts for years.
+The humble shrimp (prawn) cocktail has been gracing Christmas feasts for years.
 Done right, there is no reason why it shouldn't be included in this year's menu.
-Succulent prawns are paired with a creamy dressing to make this bite-sized treat irresistible.
-This recipe will be shared exclusively with participants of the Christmas Cooking Class.
-Reserve your place here.
+Succulent prawns are paired with a zesty salsa, topped with a creamy homemade mayonnaise to make this appetizer simply irresistible.
+Get the recipe here.

 Smoked Salmon Blinis